Come, share the gifts of God with us,

 11:15 a.m.
 Fellowship Hour

-We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month and festivals.
-In July we will share the sacrament on the 6th and 20th.
+We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month and festivals: September 7 and 21.

 Worship with the Band returns on Sun.
 Sept.
 28.